Strong decays of the fully-charm tetraquark states with explicit P-waves via the QCD sum rules: Introduction

 in the di-$J/\psi$ mass spectrum, and

 or

 in the $J/\psi \psi^\prime$ mass spectrum.

-In the same year, the CMS collaboration studied the $J/\psi J/\psi$ invariant mass spectrum produced in proton-proton collisions at centre-of-mass energy of $\sqrt{s} = 13\,\rm{TeV}$, which corresponds to an integrated luminosity of $135\,\rm{ fb}^{-1}$ \cite{CMS-cccc-2023}.
-In this study, they observed three resonance structures with the fitted Breit-Wigner masses and widths of
+In the same year, the CMS collaboration studied the $J/\psi J/\psi$ invariant mass spectrum produced in the proton-proton collisions at center-of-mass energy of $\sqrt{s} = 13\,\rm{TeV}$, which corresponds to an integrated luminosity of $135\,\rm{ fb}^{-1}$ \cite{CMS-cccc-2023}.
+In this study, they observed three resonant structures with the fitted Breit-Wigner masses and widths of

-and the local significances of $6.5$, $9.4$ and $4.1$ standard deviations, respectively.
+and local significance of $6.5$, $9.4$ and $4.1$ standard deviations, respectively.